yaal-coop/.github/profile/README.md

 ---
 <div align="center">
-    *Software development and services cooperative in Bordeaux, France*
+    <strong>Software development and services cooperative in Bordeaux, France</strong>
 </div>

 We are a cooperative company of collective interest focused on advice, development and hosting for softwares services and projects.